Ferries from

 Lithuania to Sweden

+Ferries from Lithuania to Sweden are available with 2 operators.
 There are 2 ferry routes.
 Ferries from Klaipeda to Karlshamn and Klaipeda to Trelleborg are popular ferry trips from Lithuania to Sweden.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Lithuania to Sweden ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Lithuania to Sweden ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.